dgestep/big-code-bang/src/main/resources/view-templates/readme_md.txt

     - Install dependencies declared in the package.json by running `npm install`

-NOTE: all ng commands should be executed from the afrl-triad-view directory.
+NOTE: all ng commands should be executed from the ${viewRootFolderName} directory.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.